Songiso24/Customer_Churn_Analysis/Readme.md

 Customer Churn Prediction & Dashboard

+# Dataset Information
+The dataset was obtained from Kaggle and can be accessed

 # Project Overview
 This project analyzes customer churn for a telecom company by combining data analysis, predictive modeling, and a Power BI dashboard.
 It aims to identify which customers are most likely to leave, how much revenue is at risk, and what business factors drive churn.